aimms/documentation/cloud/rest-api.rst

 2. The *PublishAIMMS* scope allows operations on AIMMS Versions.
 3. The *PublishApp* scope allows operations on AIMMS apps.
 4. The *Tasks* scope allows operations on Tasks.
+5. The *API Key* scope allows operations on API Keys.

 .. image:: images/key2.jpg
     :align: center